-With costs rising in the housing market, along with the impacts of combined costs of housing and transportation, the HUD-defined protected classes of people in the region are of particular concern and the focus of the Analysis of Impediments evaluation.
+Given rising housing market costs, coupled with the impacts of combined costs of housing and transportation, the HUD-defined protected classes of people in the region are of particular concern, and the focus of the Analysis of Impediments evaluation.
 The table on this and the following pages includes key data for the protected classes in the cities of Boise, Caldwell, Meridian, and Nampa.
-They are shown for each city alongside the overall county-specific data as well as statewide Idaho rates.
+They are shown for each city alongside the overall county-specific data, as well as statewide Idaho rates.
 Detailed Census data for each city is in the Appendix.

 Population Change.
-The state's and region's population growth is known nationwide, with Idaho's population increasing by 120,000 people between 2010 and 2019.
+The state's and region's population growth is known nationwide, with Idaho having experienced an increase in population by 120,000 people between 2010 and 2019.
 Much of that growth is in the Treasure Valley.
-Meridian grew the most among the four cities during the this time period and did so at rate dramatically higher than the other three cities.
-Much of the growth among these cities occurs through annexation of property via new subdivision.
+Meridian grew the most among the four cities during this time period at a rate dramatically higher than the other three cities.
+Much of the growth among these cities occurs through annexation of property via new subdivisions.
 A limited amount of the growth is in infill development.
 (Figure 2-8)

 Age and Sex.
-Youth under the age of 18 and adults over the age of 65 are particularly vulnerable populations when it comes to the impacts of low income and housing.
-For seniors, it's about stability and access in a home.
+Youth under the age of 18 and adults over the age of 65 are particularly vulnerable when it comes to the impacts of low income and housing.
+For seniors, the main areas of concern in purchasing a home are stability and access in a home.
 Being able to keep a home through phases of limited income and rising housing values becomes more of a stressor as people age.

-For youth, it's about the size, stability, and quality of a home.
+For youth, the primary factors of consideration are the size, stability, and quality of a home.
 Being in housing that has adequate space for a family is an important feature.

-In a city's population, a higher youth or senior population generally corresponds to a lower population at the other end of the age spectrum.
+In a city's population, a higher youth or senior population generally corresponds with a lower population at the other end of the age spectrum.
 This is seen in figures for Meridian and Caldwell where the population under the age of 18 represents more than 30% of the city's population.
-Correspondingly, the older adult population is lower than other cities in the region.
-Nampa demonstrates the opposite, being the only city with more than 20% of its population being age 65 and over.
+In contrast, the older adult population is lower than other cities in the region.
+Nampa is oppositional to this trend, being the only city with more than 20% of its population aged 65 and over.
 (Figure 2-9)